Eric Harris and Dylan Klebold: Bullying

 Accounts from various parents and school staffers describe bullying at the school as "rampant".
 Nathan Vanderau, a friend of Klebold, and Alisa Owen, Harris's eighth-grade science partner, reported that Harris and Klebold were constantly picked on.
 Vanderau noted that a "cup of fecal matter" was thrown at them.
-"People surrounded them in the commons and squirted ketchup packets all over them, laughing at them, calling them faggots”, Brooks Brown says.
+"People surrounded them in the commons and squirted ketchup packets all over them, laughing at them, calling them faggots", Brooks Brown says.
 "That happened while teachers watched.
 They couldn't fight back.
 They wore the ketchup all day and went home covered with it."
-In his book, No Easy Answers: The Truth Behind Death at Columbine, Brown wrote that Harris was born with mild chest indent.
+In his book No Easy Answers: The Truth Behind Death at Columbine, Brown wrote that Harris was born with mild chest indent.
 This made him reluctant to take his shirt off in gym class, and other students would laugh at him.

 "A lot of the tension in the school came from the class above us", Chad Laughlin states.
 "There were people fearful of walking by a table where you knew you didn't belong, stuff like that.
 Certain groups certainly got preferential treatment across the board.
 I caught the tail end of one really horrible incident, and I know Dylan told his mother that it was the worst day of his life."
 That incident, according to Laughlin, involved seniors pelting Klebold with "ketchup-covered tampons" in the commons.
 However, other commentators have disputed the theory that bullying was the motivating factor.
+Jeff Kass who has also published a book on the attack believes that bullying wasn't the cause.
 Peter Langman also argues against bullying being the cause of the attack.
 Other researchers have concurred.

 Journals and investigation

-Harris began keeping a journal in April 1998, a short time after the pair was convicted of breaking into a van, for which each received ten months of juvenile intervention counseling and community service in January 1998.
+Harris began keeping a journal in April 1998, a short time after the pair was charged with breaking into a van, for which each received ten months of juvenile intervention counseling and community service in January 1998.
 They began to formulate plans then, as reflected in their journals.

 Harris wanted to join the United States Marine Corps, but his application was rejected shortly before the shootings because he was taking the drug fluvoxamine, an SSRI antidepressant, which he was required to take as part of court-ordered anger management therapy.
 Harris did not state in his application that he was taking any medications.
 According to the recruiting officer, Harris did not know about this rejection.
 Though some friends of Harris suggested that he had stopped taking the drug beforehand, the autopsy reports showed low therapeutic or normal (not toxic or lethal) blood-levels of fluvoxamine in his system, which was around 0.0031–0.0087 mg/ml, at the time of death.
 After the shootings, opponents of contemporary psychiatry like Peter Breggin claimed that the psychiatric medications prescribed to Harris after his conviction may have exacerbated his aggressiveness.